Do you live in an older home that has peeling paint or old windows? The Wisconsin

 Getting started is easy!
 Please complete this interest form and someone from the program will contact you.

-How does a contractor company qualify?
+How does an abatement company qualify?

-Grantee contractor companies must:
+Grantee abatement companies must:

 - Be a DHS state-certified lead company in good standing.